islami00/chocolate-front-end/polkadot-apac-hackathon/auth-server/README.md

 ## Long term notes:

-Now, for concerns of spam and human verification, the flips api will eventually act as a check of humanity to avoid spamming the system.
+Now, for concerns of spam and human verification, a flips-backed human authentication api will eventually act as a check of humanity to avoid spamming the system.

 This still doesn't stop users from signing up with multiple web3 addresses and usernames - the primary key on db being the username in this case (subject to change to web3address to align with routes).
-But ultimately, that has no gain to the user as that cannot be automated due to flips, and they'll probably lose some token on initial review as no reward is given for level0.
+But ultimately, that has no gain to the user as that cannot be automated due to flips human verification, and they'll probably lose some token on initial review as no reward is given for level0.

 Also, such users can be flagged with regular bot detection and blacklisted on the server here.